-As defined by FEMA, a “disease or pandemic” qualifies as the kind of disaster for which small businesses may appeal to federal and state governments for assistance.
+According to FEMA, COVID-19 is a “disease or pandemic” which qualifies as the kind of disaster for which small businesses may appeal to federal and state governments for assistance.

 What are the requirements for an SBA disaster loan?

 The Small Business Administration (SBA) is a United States government agency created to support and entice small businesses in the United States.
 Part of their function is to provide financial support in response to disasters.